 Appealing Your Immigration Case

-Immigration officials are not perfect, even when your immigration case is.
-Often, immigration judges make mistakes on your immigration case.
+Immigration officials are not perfect, even if your immigration case is.
 Immigration laws are complex, and judges have overloaded dockets; mistakes are bound to happen.
 An immigration judge's mistake, however, should not result in your deportation.
 You should consider fighting the decision through an immigration appeal.

 What Types of Mistakes Do Judges Make?

-Common mistakes judges make include misunderstanding the applicable law, misapplying the applicable law to the facts, failing to give weight to valuable witness testimony, or failing to observe immigration court procedures that unfairly impact your immigration case.
+Judges may misunderstand applicable laws, misapply applicable laws to the facts, fail to give weight to valuable witness testimony, or fail to observe immigration court procedures that unfairly impact your immigration case.

 How Long Do I Have To File An Immigration Appeal?

 Generally you have 30 days from the date of the decision to file an immigration appeal.
 Accordingly, it's important to contact an immigration attorney as soon as possible so that the immigration attorney can review your case so that you can understand whether or not an immigration appeal is appropriate.